 What about Warlocks, then — clearly Witch Bolt was made for them anyway, right?
 Sure, only Arms of Hadar (7 average damage) and Hellish Rebuke (11 average damage, but a reaction, so not really comparable) deal more damage than Witch Bolt among 1st-level spells and cantrips available to Warlocks.

 Arms of Hadar.
 A self (10-foot radius) spell, Arms of Hadar deals 2d6 damage on a failed Strength save.
-It puts you in a more dangerous spot than Witch Bolt, but it can deal a whole lot more damage, a whole lot faster as well.
+It puts you in a more dangerous spot than Witch Bolt, but it can deal a whole lot more damage, and a whole lot faster as well.

 Eldritch Blast.
 The be-all-and-end-all of damaging cantrips in 5e, Eldritch Blast makes casting Witch Bolt seem silly in most scenarios.
 Why waste a 1st-level spell slot for +1 average damage on the initial cast with a (likely poor) chance of dealing any further damage?
 Especially once invocations start scaling Eldritch Blast to the moon.